heroku-examples/heroku-applink-pattern-api-access-nodejs/README.md

 ### Multiple Org Connections

-To access multiple Salesforce orgs, repeat the `salesforce:connect` command above with different org logins and connection names, then update the `CONNECTION_NAMES` environment variable within the `.env` file with a comma delimiated list of connection names (example shown below).
+To access multiple Salesforce orgs, repeat the `salesforce:authorizations` command above with different org logins and connection names, then update the `CONNECTION_NAMES` environment variable within the `.env` file with a comma delimiated list of connection names (example shown below).
 The sample code will automatically query for `Account` in each org and display the results.

 ```
 CONNECTION_NAMES=my-org,my-org-sales-a